 For a daybed in a bedroom, you have more freedom to choose an option that reads more like a bed.
 Options with canopies or bookcase storage fit this niche.

 The daybed trend has made its way outdoors as well.
-While less standard in size than their indoor counterparts, the concept of an spacious spot to lounge turns your pool side patio or back yard in to a vacation-like oasis.
+While a less standard size than their indoor counterparts, a spacious spot to lounge turns your pool-side patio or back yard in to an oasis.
 Many outdoor daybeds feature optional canopies so you can relax in comfort even on the sunniest of afternoons.